Okariuss/Swift-Netflix/README.md

 ```
 4. Build and run the project in the Xcode simulator or on a physical device.

-## Contributing

-If you want to contribute to this project and make it better, feel free to fork the repository and submit a pull request.
-Contributions are welcome, and any help is appreciated!

-## Acknowledgments

-- Mention any resources, tutorials, or open-source projects that you used or were inspired by during the development of this project.

 ---

 Happy coding! 🚀